-In 1994 the late Chief Peter John of Minto said Athabascan people long ago used to come to Troth Yeddha’ to talk and give advice to one another about what they were going to do.
-When they learned this place would be used for a university, he said, they decided that the school would be good and would carry on a traditional use of this hill — a place where good thinking and working together would happen.
+In 1994, the late Chief Peter John of Minto said Athabascan people long ago would gather on Troth Yeddha’ to talk and advise one another.
+When they learned this place would be used for a university, he said, they decided that the school would carry on a traditional use of this hill — a place for thinking and working together.

-In recent years numerous facts about the Chena Athabascans of Troth Yeddha’ have been assembled.
-Until the 1840s a small village was located at a pond at the base of the ridge, where the UAF Physical Plant is now.
-Place names for water features surrounding the ridge have also been reconstructed.
+In recent years, numerous facts about the Chena Athabascans of Troth Yeddha’ have been assembled.
+Until the 1840s, a small village was located near a pond at the base of the ridge, where the UAF Physical Plant building is now.
+Athabascan place names for the nearby lakes and streams, some of which incorporate the ridge’s name, have also been identified.

 UAF celebrates and honors the historical place of Alaska’s first peoples.
-In 2008 the Board of Regents set aside seven acres as Troth Yeddha’ Park.
-The park will be a venue to celebrate the rich cultures of Alaska Natives and their presence on the Fairbanks campus.
+In 2008, the UA Board of Regents set aside seven acres next to the UA Museum of the North as Troth Yeddha’ Park.
+The park is a venue to recognize the rich cultures of Alaska Natives and their presence on the Fairbanks campus.

 For more information visit the Troth Yeddha' initiative website.